SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 ## Verify

 >The `Verify` operation lets you post verification payments, which are used to confirm validity of card information without reserving or charging any amount.

 ### Introduction

 This option is commonly used when initiating a subsequent [One-click card payment][one-click-payments] or a [recurring card payment][recurring-card-payment] flow - where you do not want to charge the consumer right away.
 Please note that all boolean credit card attributes involving rejection of certain card types are optional and set on contract level.

 ### Verification through Swedbank Pay Payment Pages

 * When properly set up in your merchant/webshop site and the payer initiates a verification operation, you make a `POST` request towards Swedbank Pay with your Verify information.
-This will generate a payment object with a unique paymentID.
+This will generate a payment object with a unique `paymentID`.
 You either receive a Redirect URL to a hosted page or a JavaScript source in response.
-* You need to [redirect] the payer's browser to that specified URL, or embed the script source on your site to create a [Hosted View][hosted-view] in an iFrame; so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
+* You need to [redirect] the payer's browser to that specified URL, or embed the script source on your site to create a [Hosted View][hosted-view] in an iFrame;
+ so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
 * Swedbank Pay will handle 3D-secure authentication when this is required.
 * Swedbank Pay will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
 * When you detect that the payer reach your completeUrl , you need to do a `GET` request to receive the state of the transaction.
-* Finally you will make a `GET` request towards Swedbank Pay with the paymentID received in the first step, which will return the payment result and a paymentToken that can be used for subsequent [One-Click Payments][one-click-payments] and [recurring server-to-server based payments][recurring-server-to-server-based-payments].
+* Finally you will make a `GET` request towards Swedbank Pay with the `paymentID` received in the first step, which will return the payment result and a `paymentToken` that can be used for subsequent [One-Click Payments][one-click-payments] and [recurring server-to-server based payments][recurring-server-to-server-based-payments].

 ### Screenshots

 You will redirect the consumer/end-user to Swedbank Pay hosted pages to collect the credit card information.

 ![Merchant implementing redirect][redirect-image]

 ### API Requests

 The API requests are displayed in the [Verification flow].
 The options you can choose from when creating a payment with key operation set to Value Verify are listed below.
 The general REST based API model is described in the [technical reference].

 {:.code-header}
 **Request**